appdotnet/api-spec/content/reference/authentication/index.md

 You authenticate to our API by use of an **access token**.
 There are two types of access tokens: _app_ tokens and _user_ tokens. **App tokens** (referred to as "client tokens" in the [OAuth 2.0 internet-draft](http://tools.ietf.org/html/draft-ietf-oauth-v2-31)) represent access to API resources on behalf of the application and **user tokens** represent access to API resources on behalf of a specific user.
 Some resources are only accessible to app or user tokens.

-{::options parse_block_html="true" /}
 <div class="alert alert-info alert-block">
-**Note:** Only Apps created by a developer account can request access tokens for other App.net users.
+<p>Only Apps created by a developer account can request access tokens for other App.net users.
 If you do not have a developer account, then your app can only be used with your own account.
-If you ever downgrade your developer account, all current tokens for your app will still work but no new users will be able to authorize it.
+If you ever downgrade your developer account, all current tokens for your app will still work but no new users will be able to authorize it.</p>
 </div>

 ## How do I get an access token?

-{::options parse_block_html="true" /}
 <div class="alert alert-info alert-block">
-**Note:** We changed the base domain that we use for the authentication flow from **alpha.app.net** to **account.app.net**.
-The old URLs will continue to work forever.
+<p>We changed the base domain that we use for the authentication flow from <code>alpha.app.net</code> to <code>account.app.net</code>.
+The old URLs will continue to work forever.</p>
 </div>

 **To obtain a user token**, you must use one of these flows: